salrashid123/istio_helloworld/README.md

 - - be-v1:  1 replicas
 - - be-v2:  1 replicas

-basically, a default frontend-backend scheme with two replicas each and the same 'v1' verison.
+basically, a default frontend-backend scheme with one replicas each for each `v1` and `v2` versions.

 > Note: the default yaml pulls and run my dockerhub image- feel free to change this if you want.